Francis named new Missouri Air National Guard assistant adjutant general

-Col. Michael Francis will become the new assistant adjutant general-Air for the Missouri National Guard.
-(Courtesy photo)
+The adjutant general of the Missouri National Guard has named a new assistant adjutant general-Air for the Missouri National Guard at Ike Skelton Training Site this week.

+Maj.
+Gen. Steve Danner, the adjutant general, announced Col. Michael Francis, the current commander of the 131st Bomb Wing, will succeed Brig.
+Gen. Gregory Champagne, the Missouri Air National Guard assistant adjutant general.

+"Col. Francis is a truly dedicated professional and the driving force behind Total Force Integration with our active duty B-2 strategic partners at Whiteman Air Force Base," Danner said.
+"From his time on active duty and throughout his career with the Missouri National Guard's 131st Bomb Wing, he has proven time and again the ability to lead our Airmen on to great success."

 |Date Taken: